keithpitty/countdown/README.md

-# Vanilla JS and Tailwind CSS Boilerplate with Vite
+# Buile using Vanilla JS and Tailwind CSS Boilerplate with Vite

-This is a simple boilerplate project for getting started with a web development project using Vanilla JavaScript and Tailwind CSS, powered by Vite.
+This is based on a simple boilerplate project for getting started with a web development project using Vanilla JavaScript and Tailwind CSS, powered by Vite.

 ## Features